mdh266/NYCBuildingEnergyUse/README.md

 - In addition, buying energy efficient refrigerators and dryers is also important as these are two of the largest energy consumers in ones home.

-## Conclusion

-With more time I would have like to look into more of the features/indicators of peformance of buildings and their affact on energy efficiency.
-I also would have liked to look at the historical data of each building and identify which buildings have been improving and which have not.
-I would have also like to have mapped out the different properties to see if there are areas or property owners that have particular issues with energy usage intensity or compliance with the Department Of Finance Benchmarking.
-I think this one be useful in helping to have a more focused approach to finding buildings with the highest ROI on energy efficiency investments.